ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/graphql-simple-server.md

 }
 ```

-This is the reason why there is no need to implement the resolvers for these fields.
+This is the reason why there wass no need to implement the resolvers for these fields.

 ## Starting the express-graphql middleware